ameerthehacker/portfolio-core/projects/mychoices-ecosystem/index.md

 ## Live Demo <i class="fas fa-laptop-code"></i>

-You can access the production site from [here](https://portal.mychoicesfoundation.in/)
+You can access the production site from <a target="_blank" rel="noopener noreferrer" href="https://portal.mychoicesfoundation.in/">here</a>